-Ways That Princess Michael Of Kent Is The Most Embarrassing Royal
+Yes, Princess Michael Of Kent Is A Real Peach

 — Faith Archer (@FaithArcher17) November 29, 2018

-Princess Michael is not eligible to be called Princess Marie Christine, as she does not have an HRH designation so the only way she can be called princess is to use her husband’s name.
+Princess Michael is not eligible to be called Princess Marie Christine, as she does not have an HRH designation, so the only way she can be called princess is to use her husband’s name.
 For example, Kate Middleton could insist people call her Princess William of Wales, but she doesn’t.

 Then there was the drama with the blackamoor brooch she wore to a lunch attended by Meghan Markle.

-“The princess showed up to luncheon that Markle (who is mixed-race) was attending wearing a very offensive blackamoor brooch.
+“The princess showed up to luncheon that Markle, who is mixed-race, was attending wearing a very offensive blackamoor brooch.
 Blackmoor jewelry depicts exoticized figures of Africans and has a deep-rooted history in colonialism.
 Though Princess Michael’s publicist claimed it was an honest mistake, a former royal chef who worked closely with the princess believes it was intentional and driven by jealousy.”

 In another racial incident, the princess made a scene at a restaurant in New York by allegedly yelling at a group of African-American diners to “go back to the colonies” when they were said to be too loud for her taste.